Psychologist

 Anxiety

 If you have an unusual amount of anxiety, this normally helpful emotion can keep you from coping and can disrupt your daily life.
 Excess anxiety and anxiety disorders are often related to the biological makeup and to life experiences of the individual.
-There are a number of anxiety disorders, each with its own distinct features.
+People often misunderstand these problems/disorders and think they should be able to overcome the symptoms by sheer willpower.
+This is often not possible, but there are a wide variety of treatments that can help.

-Technically, "anxiety disorders" are those defined in the The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) published by the American Psychiatric Association.
+There are a number of anxiety disorders.
+Technically, "anxiety disorders" are those defined in The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) by the American Psychiatric Association.
 It is the standard classification of mental problems/disorders used by mental health professionals in the United States.

 Major Anxiety Disorders